sandeeppanda92/aib-data/md/careers/senior-software-engineer-ethermint.md

 # Senior Software Engineer, Ethermint

-Note: This position is full time and located in either Berlin, Toronto, Berkeley, or San Francisco.
+Note: This is a full time position, ideally located in either Berlin, Toronto, Berkeley, or San Francisco.
+Remote friendly for exceptional candidates.

 ## We're looking for someone who has:
 * At least 5 years of programming experience.
 * Significant experience with Golang, Rust, or C++.
-* Extensive understanding of the Ethereum Virtual Machine.
+* Extensive understanding of the Ethereum state machine, including the EVM, transaction structures, state mechanics, etc.
 * Experience with the go-ethereum or parity codebase.
 * Expertise in blockchain technologies.
-* Knowledge of fault tolerant consensus protocols like PBFT or Raft.
 * Experience working in an agile environment.
 * The ability to take ownership and see initiatives through.
 * Worked with and mentored junior engineers.